DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 with multiplication, lets look at the addition of a single point to itself.

 *k+k*: You take the tangent at point k and find the other point the tangent intersects the elliptical curve.
-Then flip that point along the x-axis and you have the result of k+k.
+Then flip that point along the x-axis, and you have the result of k+k.

 This is very easily done one way but given a point it is almost impossible